cyberark/conjur-authn-k8s-client/design/fips-compliance.md

 ## Open Issues

-- Will we release a Non-FIPS version?
-  - Depends on the performance test outcome.
-If the performance of the FIPS-compliant image is not good enough, we will release both versions.
-In that case, an addition of ~5 days will be added to the EE.
 - How will we test the project?
   - As mentioned above, we will research and design the best solution for testing this project.
 This R&D will lower the risk of going out of time